Welcome

 Bex Howells’ leadership in the paid placement campaign in Aotearoa New Zealand has been exceptional, demonstrating a thoughtful and considered approach that ensures multiple perspectives are heard.
 Her ability to listen and navigate complex discussions has brought this critical issue into the public arena in a meaningful way.
 Her determination is evidenced in the significant growth of the campaign since its launch, and the subsequent media and political attention.
 The campaign messages are evidence-based which adds credibility and urgency to the need for rapid and extensive policy change.
 Paid placements would have life-changing impacts on the wellbeing of thousands of students engaged in professional and vocational higher education courses in Aotearoa New Zealand.
 Through her efforts, Bex has sparked important and far-reaching conversations, including in government policy spaces, that are contributing to the shaping the future of fair and sustainable workforce practices.

-• Aotearoa New Zealand Social Workers' Association
+• Aotearoa New Zealand Association of Social Workers

 Bex’s passion and drive for seeing change that improves the lives of those who are unfairly disadvantaged was evident during our work with her on the Paid Placements campaign.
 Bex has a knack for not only truly hearing and understanding the issues from those experiencing hardship, but communicating those issues to others with clarity, strength and connection.
 She truly understood the very essence of how much paid placements would mean to our social work students and profession through her expert engagement skills.
 She demonstrated the ability to connect this issue to not only the immediate needs of students now, but also the workforce challenges that unpaid placements are exacerbating into the future.
 She involved our students and our profession in a way that brought hope for the future and a clear direction for change.
 Her mahi has brought this issue into the spotlight in an easy-to-understand way and provided a solid foundation for this advocacy to continue.
 In social work, we hold true to the professional value of mātātoa – moral courage in the face of uncertainty and challenge – Bex exemplified this value throughout the campaign, and we are so grateful for her courageous spirit.